 The amazing potential that plants have to maintain and improve human health is due to the chemical ingredients they contain.
-Plants make many of these chemicals to protect themselves – from fungi, bacteria, viruses and even cancers.
-They also produce them to deter predators and to attract propagators like birds and insects.
+Plants make many of these chemicals to protect themselves – from predators and fungi, bacteria, viruses, oxidation, UV rays and even cancers.
+They also produce them to attract propagators insects and birds.

 At the correct dose, it is exactly these chemicals that can work as medicines and also to maintain and boost health in humans.
 Many medicinal plants (over 30 in fact) that you see at Dilston have given us cutting edge modern drugs like aspirin, atropine, morphine, digoxin and tamoxifen or are used by doctors today.